Good Deal? Everything to Know About Norwegian’s “Free At Sea” Offer (Including Free at Sea Plus)

 Understand the Terms & Conditions Before Booking (Lots of Fine Print)

-Daily Gratuities: If you take advantage of the free or $99 fares for third and fourth guests in a cabin, keep in mind they will still be charged a daily service charge of $20 per person on the ship like any other passenger.
+Daily Gratuities/Taxes/Fees for Free Guests: If you take advantage of the free fares for third and fourth guests in a cabin, keep in mind they will still be charged a daily service charge of $20/$25 per person (depending on the room type) on the ship like any other passenger.
+They will also be charges taxes and port fees.
+So it’s not 100% no-cost for an additional person to say.

-Specialty Dining: Other things to know include that the specialty dining perk is only for a some meals (three per person in total for a 7-day cruise if booking a balcony cabin, but only one per person in a studio, inside, or oceanview) and you also see a $20 per person, per meal charge with the package.
+Specialty Dining: Other things to know include that the specialty dining perk is only for a some meals (three per person in total for a 7-day cruise, one meal for 2-4 night cruises) and you also see the $20 per person, per meal charge with the package we mentioned earlier.

-Wi-Fi: The wi-fi offer is for only 75 minutes on cruises of 3-6 nights or 150 minutes for trips of 7+ nights.
+Wi-Fi: The wi-fi offer is for only 150 minutes per person.
 It is not unlimited.

 For the full terms and conditions of the offers, you can click here.
 And here are FAQ of what’s included from Norwegian Cruise Line.